Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Related Work

 \section{Related Work}

-\paragraph{Visual RL.} In visual control tasks, the agent needs to learn policy from high-dimensional and complex observations.
-Learning generalized representation by either unsupervised~\cite{srinivas2020curl,stooke2021decoupling,zhanglearning,gelada2019deepmdp,schwarzerdata,yarats2021improving} or self-supervised manners~\cite{ze2023visual,choudhary2022spatial,yang2022self}, is a natural way to learn an auxiliary encoder of images for visual control tasks.
-Prior approaches consist of model-based methods to optimize latent dynamics model~\cite{hafner2019dream,hafner2020mastering,hafner2019learning, pan2022iso}, and model-free methods to utilize data augmentation~\cite{chos2p,laskin2020reinforcement,yaratsimage, hansen2021stabilizing} and contrastive representation learning~\cite{oord2018representation, anand2019unsupervised,mazoure2020deep, srinivas2020curl,nair2022r3m,li2023contrastive}.
-Similar to our work, there are also a number of pretraining methods~\cite{seo2022reinforcement,finn2016deep,dwibedi2018learning,zhan2020framework,srinivas2020curl,stooke2021decoupling,schwarzer2021pretraining} which pretrain models on offline datasets and then finetune them on the online target task.
+\textbf{Visual RL.} In visual control tasks, the agent needs to learn policy from high-dimensional and complex observations.
+Learning generalized representation by either unsupervised~\cite{gelada2019deepmdp,srinivas2020curl,stooke2021decoupling,yarats2021improving} or self-supervised manners~\cite{choudhary2022spatial,yang2022self,ze2023visual}, is a natural way to learn an auxiliary encoder of images for visual control tasks.
+Prior approaches consist of model-based methods to optimize latent dynamics model~\cite{hafner2019dream,hafner2019learning,hafner2020mastering,pan2022iso}, and model-free methods to utilize data augmentation~\cite{laskin2020reinforcement,chos2p} and contrastive representation learning~\cite{anand2019unsupervised,srinivas2020curl,nair2022r3m,li2023contrastive}.
+Similar to our work, several methods pretrain RL models on offline datasets and then finetune them on the online target task~\cite{dwibedi2018learning,srinivas2020curl,stooke2021decoupling,schwarzer2021pretraining,seo2022reinforcement}.
 Except for not bridging the domain gap between pretraining source data and RL tasks, they have shown attractive performance on vision-based RL tasks.
-In our framework, we do not directly finetune the parameters of the pretrained models, but rather learn more useful world models by distillation.
+In our framework, we do not directly finetune the parameters of the pretrained models, but rather learn more useful world models by distillation technique.